Some thoughts about self-publishing.

 Not all caucasians change their entire demeanor after hearing that I write.
 But the percentage of caucasians who don’t seem to understand how books work is too significant to be overlooked.
 I’d say 45% of non-reading whitefolk fall under this category.

 This negative energy, it’s like Nazi Germany has this lazy, insecure, petty, resentful, willfully-ignorant cousin and I have met its citizenry in the time since September of 2012.
-Unlike Nazi rallies, rallies in this country would get sidetracked by rally attendees arguing over which arm should wear the armband.
-While the sides of Fox News-watchers come to blows, billionaires would be in the box seats ordering champagne and toasting each other on their new tax shelters, all while wagering on which group of rubes would win the armband fight: the Left Arms or the Right Arms.
+Unlike Nazi rallies, rallies in this country would get sidetracked by rally attendees arguing over which arm should sport the armband.
+While the sides come to blows, billionaires would be in the box seats ordering champagne and toasting each other on their new tax shelters, all while wagering on which group of rubes would win the armband fight: the Left Arms or the Right Arms.

 Though if I look at these conversations in another light, these people have allowed me to look at another side to the power of books that I never could have comprehended otherwise.